-ate, the Executive Director has exceeded their accrued holiday entitlement, the value of educted by the company from any sums due to them.
-If the Executive Director, on the accrued but untaken holiday entitlement, the company will, at its discretion, either require to take such unused holiday during any notice period or make a payment to them in lieu of employment is terminated for cause then the Executive Director will not be entitled to any nmittee requires (or may exercise its discretion to require) a proportion of the termination instalments and, upon the Executive Director commencing new employment, to be subject rector leaves for reasons including retirement, death in service, disability, ill-health, injury, ut of the group and other circumstances at the Remuneration Committee's discretion ar, the Executive Director is usually entitled to an incentive payment pro-rated for the period erformance period, which is typically payable at the usual payment date unless the nerwise.
-Where the Executive Director leaves for any other reason, no payment or bonus The amount is subject to performance measures being met and is at the discretion of the nittee has discretion to determine an earlier payment date, for example, on death in γ , if the Committee decides, be paid wholly in cash.
+Where the Executive Director leaves for reasons including retirement, death in service, disability, ill-health, injury, redundancy, transfer out of the group and other circumstances at the Remuneration Committee's discretion during the financial year, the Executive Director is usually entitled to an incentive payment pro-rated for the period of service during the performance period, which is typically payable at the usual payment date unless the Committee decides otherwise.
+Where the Executive Director leaves for any other reason, no payment or bonus deferral will be made.
+The amount is subject to performance measures being met and is at the discretion of the Committee.
+The Committee has discretion to determine an earlier payment date, for example, on death in service.
+The bonus may, if the Committee decides, be paid wholly in cash.